laurieward333/laurieward333.github.io/index.md

 Wondering where you have heard the name Chris Colfer?
 He is not only a successful author, he is also a main character on the hit show, Glee, and has appeared in numerous Broadway productions.
 Quite the talented individual!

+---

+### Article: *Description of Brown's Park*

+Brown’s Island, located in Richmond Virginia, connects to the James River, and boasts an impressive six-acre riverfront.
+If you want to get up close and personal with the river, feel free to visit one of the many kayak and paddleboard rental areas to start your adventure on the water.
+While on the river, keep an eye out for osprey, blue heron, and even eagles!
+Other than the amazing views of the river, there are plenty of other must-see locations including public art exhibits, memorials, biking and hiking trails, and an abundance of wildlife can be spotted on and off the river.
+If the great outdoors isn’t your thing, enjoy over 75 different restaurants in the area as well as local shopping, and museums nearby.
+The Brown’s Island area is also a popular venue for outdoor concerts, and the Richmond Folk Festival.
+Other popular views from Brown’s Island are Belle Isle, the Manchester Bridge, the Rivanna Subdivision Trestle runs through the area too, making Brown’s Island not just a great place to visit for music, food, and nightlife lovers, but also for railway fans too.
+Brown’s is also handicap accessible, pet friendly, and offers many locations with Wi-Fi access.
+There is a little bit for everyone to enjoy at Browns Island!

+**Video Script**

+Brown’s Island, a beautiful and area connecting to the James River is a great choice for anyone who is looking for an adventure, a serene riverside hike, a chance to step into a rich history, or an opportunity to listen to music, eat, and shop.
+Adventurous types will enjoy the kayaking and paddleboarding on the river, as well as looking to the skies to spot osprey, blue heron, and majestic eagles.
+Hikers can join in on the adventure too, as they stroll the James River Canal walk or they can take a brisk bike ride.
+History lovers will enjoy the many open art areas and sculpture gardens, historical bridge views, memorials, and the Virginia Museum of Fine Arts.
+Foodies will enjoy the 75 different restaurants to choose from and once they have their fill of the local cuisine, they can go shopping.
+Let’s not forget that Brown’s Island is known for its outdoor concerts and the Richmond Folk Festival.
+There really is something for everyone at Brown’s Island – come visit us in Virginia, you’ll love it.

 ----------